2020 NCECA PROJECTS SPACE (CLOSED)

-NCECA seeks Projects Space proposals that have conceptual resonance with the theme of its 51st Annual Conference, Future Flux, which takes place in Portland, Oregon in March 2017.
+NCECA seeks Projects Space proposals that have conceptual resonance with the theme of its 54th Annual Conference, MULTIVALENT: Clay, Mindfulness, and Memory, which takes place in Richmond, Virginia March 25-28, 2020.

 NCECA reviews and selects programming from proposals submitted from the field as an important component of conference planning.
 Additionally, NCECA reserves the right to curate and develop programming that strengthens the quality and range of experiences related to the conference theme, sense of place, and other strategic objectives.

 NCECA’s annual conference has earned a reputation worldwide as a premier event for ceramic art drawing thousands each year.
-Future Flux will join ceramic art’s historic engagement with empirical research and discovery to today’s evolving creative commons.
+MULTIVALENT: Clay, Mindfulness, and Memory will join ceramic art’s historic engagement with empirical research and discovery to today’s evolving creative commons.

 If your proposal is accepted the abstract, short bio/s, and headshot/s will be used for website and print publications.

 - Project duration – select ½ day, full day, or multi-day.

 - Artist statement/project description – explaining the artistic vision as it relates to the proposed work for Projects Space (Limit 500 words)

 - List of Supplies – Artists will need to provide their own.
 (Limit 165 words)

 - Installation Process – A detailed account of the installation process that identifies the artist(s)’ abilities to professionally and successfully ship, install, and create the work in the allotted amount of time, follow appropriate, logical and practical building and safety codes (Limit 165 words)

 - Program Guide Description – A short description of the intended project that if selected will be included in the 2020 NCECA Program Guide (Limit 50 words)